lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 All six of the works which have some kind of authorship attribution are advertised on the title page.
 There are three other pieces advertised on the title page which don’t have a specific author mentioned in the text: Parish-Jobbing, Character of a Sot, and The Cards Spiritualized (which does name the soldier supposedly responsible, Richard Middleton, in the body of the piece).
 This reinforces the idea that the pieces named on the title page are expected to be somewhat familiar to readers.

 Everything advertised on the title page is at least a full page long.
 Everything not advertised is a half-page.
 (This also means of course that everything with an author is at least a full page long.)
 Since many of the half-page pieces are inserted to make up space after the end of one of these longer pieces, this suggests that the half-page jokes are somewhat interchangeable filler.

+Simon Dickie’s *Cruelty and Laughter* makes the case for the ordinariness middle-class acceptability of crude forms of humour, by examining expensive joke books.
+He argues that these do not differ as much as we might expect from the cheap chapbooks that are more easily dismissed as belonging to a different social and literary sphere than the polite and sentimental works that are generally allowed to qualify as “literature.”
+This item does not appear to be of that class; it does not have middle-class pretensions/price tags. \[Unless the whole series does?
+Follow up on the “prose” tag\]

 “Consolation for the scorbutic, scrofulous, leprous, &c : and worthy also the serious perusal of the medical profession.
 Being an abstract from a few of those remarkable cures which illustrate Mr. Hayman's 'Treatise, explaining the nature and affinity of scorbutic diseases.’”